Meet Christine

 Christine P. Barber is State Representative for the 34th Middlesex District, which includes neighborhoods in Medford & Somerville.
 Christine was first sworn in after winning a 2015 election and is the first woman to represent the 34th Middlesex District, continuing her career of fighting for justice and equity.

-Christine is a member of the Massachusetts Autism Commission, the Early Education Workforce Council, and the Commission on Structural Racism in Correctional Facilities of the Commonwealth.
-She also serves on the Board of the Massachusetts Caucus of Women Legislators, Co-Chair of the Task Force on Justice-Involved Women, and is an active member of the Progressive Caucus, Food Systems Caucus, and Criminal Justice Reform Caucus.
+Christine is a member of the Massachusetts Autism Commission and the Early Education Workforce Council.
+She also serves as Co-Chair of the Task Force on Justice-Involved Women and the Progressive Caucus.

 Christine brings her health care policy and public health expertise to Beacon Hill.
 Before being elected State Representative, Christine spent eight years as a health policy expert for national health care advocacy organization Community Catalyst, where she worked with advocates and policymakers to ensure that everyone has access to quality, affordable health care.
 Christine led a number of health care campaigns on issues ranging from organizing groups around the country to enact the Affordable Care Act, starting grassroots outreach programs to enroll people in health coverage, and ensuring health insurance coverage for transgender individuals.